townsean/bingo-card-generator/README.md

 ## Motivation

 The first version of the bingo card generator was a [WPF desktop application](https://github.com/townsean/wpf-bingo-card-generator) written on the eve of my baby shower.
-I needed baby shower themed bingo cards for a baby shower game.
+I wanted baby shower themed bingo cards for a baby shower game.
 In the game, guests play bingo while the expecting parents (@[nsipid](https://github.com/nsipid) and I) open gifts.
 Guests mark off squares that match the opened item.
 I was not satisfied with existing bingo card options and I wanted something that I could easily customize to match items on our registry.

 I originally thought this would be a single use application.
 However, a year later I used it again for a baby shower that I hosted for a friend.
 Revisiting the application has prompted me to recreate it as a reusable, customizable web application.